uf-mil/mil/Home.md

 Welcome to the SubjuGator Wiki!
 This repository hosts all of the code that is specific to the SubjuGator platform.
 For general information about MIL and our projects, see the [mil_common wiki](https://github.com/uf-mil/mil_common/wiki).
 Be sure to check out the [rules](http://www.robonation.org/competition/robosub) for more information about the competition.
+For a more up-to-date progress report, visit our [blog](https://ci.mil.ufl.edu/blog/).

 If you have any questions, don't hesitate to email Daniel Volya.